gecko984/supervenn/README.md

  will **not** work, because the function makes its own figure.
 - `dpi`: figure DPI.
 - `side_plots`: `True` (default) or `False`, as shown above.
-- `chunks_ordering`: `'minimize gaps'` (default, use an quasi-greedy algorithm to to find an order of columns with fewer gaps in each row), `'size'` (bigger chunks go first), `'occurence'` (chunks that are in more sets go first), `'random'` ( randomly shuffle the columns).
+- `chunks_ordering`: `'minimize gaps'` (default, use an quasi-greedy algorithm to find an order of columns with fewer gaps in each row), `'size'` (bigger chunks go first), `'occurence'` (chunks that are in more sets go first), `'random'` ( randomly shuffle the columns).
 - `sets_ordering`: `None` (default - keep the order of sets as passed into function), `'minimize gaps'` (use same